Acid attack: The Levant

 In 1983, acid attacks were reported to be carried out by Mujama al-Islamiya against men and women who spoke out against the Mujama in the Islamic University of Gaza.
 Additional attacks by Mujama al-Islamiya were reported through 1986.
 During the First Intifada, Hamas and other Islamist factions conducted an organized intimidation of women to dress "modestly" or wear the hijab.
 Circulars were distributed specifying proper modest dress and behavior.
 Women who did not conform to these expectations, or to "morality expectations" of secular factions, were vulnerable to attacks which included pouring acid on their bodies, rock pelting, threats, and even rape.
 B'Tselem has also documented additional attacks with acid in specific attacks involving women in a collaboration context.

-In 2006–07, as part of a wider campaign to enforce Islamist moral conduct, the al-Qaida affiliated "Suyuf al-Haq" (Swords of Righteousness) claimed to have thrown acid on the faces of "immodestly" dressed woman in Gaza as well as engaging in intimidation via threats.
+In 2006–07, as part of a wider campaign to enforce Islamist moral conduct, the al-Qaida affiliated "Suyuf al-Haq" (Swords of Righteousness) claimed to have thrown acid on the faces of "immodestly" dressed woman in Gaza and engaged in intimidation via threats.
 Following 2014 Israel–Gaza conflict Amnesty International has claimed that Hamas used acid during interrogations as a torture technique.
 Hamas denies this claim.
 In 2016, during a teacher's strike, unknown assailants hurled acid in the face of a striking Palestinian teacher in Hebron.

 There have also been recorded incidents of acid use against Israelis.
-In December 2014, a Palestinian hurled acid (concentrated vinegar which contains a high percentage of acetic acid and can cause burns) into a car containing a Jewish family of six and a hitchhiker at a checkpoint between Beitar Illit and Husan in the West Bank, causing serious face injuries to the father and lightly injuring other occupants, including children.
+In December 2014, a Palestinian hurled acid into a car containing a Jewish family of six and a hitchhiker at a checkpoint between Beitar Illit and Husan in the West Bank, causing serious face injuries to the father and lightly injuring other occupants, including children.
 In September 2008 a Palestinian woman carried out two separate acid attacks against soldiers at Huwwara checkpoint, blinding a soldier in one eye.

 Moshe Hirsch was the leader of the anti-Zionist Neturei Karta group in Jerusalem.
 Hirsch had one glass eye due to an injury sustained when someone threw acid in his face.
 According to his cousin, journalist Abraham Rabinovich, the incident had no link with Hirsch's political activities but was connected to a real estate dispute.

 South Asia

-In South Asia, acid attacks have been used by people as a form of revenge for refusal of sexual advances, proposals of marriage and demands for dowry.
+In South Asia, acid attacks have been used almost exclusively by Muslims, as a form of revenge for refusal of sexual advances, proposals of marriage, and demands for dowry.
 Scholars Taru Bahl and M. H. Syed say that land and property disputes are another leading cause.